MIGRATION FROM SALESFORCE.COM TO NETSUITE™ CONTINUES

 CEO of NetLedger.

-The software applications utilized by most small and
+The software applications utilised by most small and

 mid-sized companies do not allow business processes